BenNeise/bennneise.github.io/_posts/2012-08-22-formatting-powershell-tables-with-jquery-and-datatables.markdown

 </script>
 ```

-It may not be the most elegant use of jScript, as I was learning as I went along, but hopefully it might save someone else some time.
+It may not be the most elegant use of Javascript, as I was learning as I went along, but hopefully it might save someone else some time.